Skip to content

 modelConfigured: false is valid for evidence-only bridge runs.
 Runtime-backed and hybrid runs require modelConfigured: true before the bridge can call the configured OpenAI-compatible endpoint.

-Agent Bridge Message And MCP Tool
+Agent Bridge Message And MCP Tools

 llmwiki-agent-bridge accepts the same logical run through A2A-style POST /message:send and MCP tools/call with llmwiki_agent_run.
 The bridge queries selected Knowledge Sources from the request, or from its registered source list when the request omits sources.
 Evidence-only requests return a normalized source-evidence artifact without calling a runtime.
 Delegated-runtime and hybrid requests call the configured OpenAI-compatible runtime and return a normalized result artifact.